Imcool4789/Mini-SurveyMonkey/README.md

 - [ ] Create weekly issues

 ## Setup & Testing Instructions
-1.  'git clone' this repository to your local machine
+1.  `git clone` this repository to your local machine
-2. Open IntelliJ, run the following lifecycle with Maven: 'clean' followed by 'package'
+2. Open IntelliJ, run the following lifecycles with Maven: `clean` followed by `package`
-3. To run the application, right click the 'Mini-SurveyMonkey-0.0.1-SNAPSHOT.jar' which is located in 'target/' and select 'Run'
+3. To run the application, right click the `Mini-SurveyMonkey-0.0.1-SNAPSHOT.jar` which is located in `target/` and select `Run`
-4. To run all the tests, run the following lifecycle with Maven: 'test'
+4. To run all the tests, run the following lifecycle with Maven: `test`